babapitpit030/habit-tracker-widget/README.md

 2. Tap the **+** button to create a new script.
 3. Give it a name, e.g. `Gym Tracker`.
 4. Delete any default code.
-5. Copy the contents of the script file from this repo (e.g. `gym-tracker.js`) and paste it into the editor.
+5. Copy the contents of the script file from this repo (`gym-tracker.js`) and paste it into the editor.
 6. Tap **Done** to save.

----

 ### 3. Configure the script